devsarahgeo/Spotify-FP-A-Analysis/README.md

 #### Revenue & Engagement Questions

-Which podcasts, tracks and artists drive the most revenue? -
+Which podcasts, tracks and artists drive the most revenue?

+Are podcasts more profitable than music? or Which content types have the highest gross margin? or What should Spotify invest more in?

 How does user engagement (streams) impact revenue?

-Which genres monetize best?
+Which genres monetize best

-How release patterns affect monetization?

-How sensitive revenue is to CPM changes?

-#### Cost & Margin Questions

-Are podcasts more profitable than music? or Which content types have the highest gross margin? or What should Spotify invest more in?
+Which content has highest gross margin and which content destroys margin?

-Does higher engagement always mean higher margin?

-Which content destroys margin?

-#### Scenario & Forecasting Questions
+#### Scenario & Forecasting Based Questions
-(You can model:

-+10% streams

--5% CPM

-Royalty increase

-Geographic shift

-Now you're answering:

-If CPM drops 10%, what happens to margin?

-That’s not reporting.

-That’s forecast modeling.)

 What happens if streams increase 10–20%?

 What is the impact of a 5–10% CPM change on revenue?

-Which content types or geographies provide the best ROI?

 </p>